lyonbros/composer.js/docs/controller.md

 __Note:__ `object`s passed to `with_bind_once` *must* extend [Composer.Event](docs/event#composer-event).

-### track_subcontroller :: function(name, create_fn)
+### sub :: function(name, [create_fn])

-A common pattern is for a controller to have one or more sub-controllers.
+A common pattern is for a controller to have one or more subcontrollers.
 So you may have a Dashboard controller and it could have a UserList controller and a RecentComments controller.

-When the Dashboard controller [releases](#release-1), you want it to release its sub-controllers automatically. `track_subcontroller` does this for you!
-It keeps track of sub-controllers you are using and frees them on release.
+When the Dashboard controller [releases](#release-1), you want it to release its subcontrollers automatically. `sub` does this for you!
+It keeps track of subcontrollers you are using and frees them on release.

-`name` is the (string) name you wish to give your sub-controller.
-It must be unique from other sub-controllers you're tracking.
+`name` is the (string) name you wish to give your subcontroller.
+It must be unique from other subcontrollers you're tracking.
+This is because the name is used to release and re-create the subcontroller if it already exists.

 `create_fn` is a function of zero arguments that *must return a controller instance*.
-This function is where you create, set up, and return your sub-controller.
+This function is where you create, set up, and return your subcontroller.

+If you omit `create_fn`, `sub` will return the controller stored under `name`.

-Note that `track_subcontroller` will check if a controller is already stored under the given `name`.
+Note that `sub` will check if a controller is already stored under the given `name`.
 If one exists, it is released and removed from tracking before the new one is put into its place.
-This is very useful in situations where your master controller re-creates its sub-controllers on [render](#render) and you don't want to have to worry about dangling controllers not being cleaned up. `track_subcontrollers` handles everything for you.
+This is very useful in situations where your master controller re-creates its subcontrollers on [render](#render) and you don't want to have to worry about dangling controllers not being cleaned up. `subs` handles everything for you.

 <div class="noeval">
 {% highlight js %}